Last updated: 9 June 2026

 Stock Events app review: value for money

 The free version is good enough to get a genuine feel for the app and track a small portfolio.
-The 5 free watchlist spots available through our Stock Events detail page help stretch that a bit further.
+You can earn additional free watchlist spots through referrals, and we have more details on our Stock Events detail page.

-Pro pricing is shown in-app and varies by platform.
-The developers have been transparent about why they charge: server costs, data feeds, and a commitment to staying ad-free.
+The Pro subscription at $49.99 per year works out to roughly £40 depending on exchange rates, which competes well against alternatives like Seeking Alpha or Simply Wall St. The developers have been transparent about why they charge: server costs, data feeds, and a commitment to staying ad-free.
 That is a trade-off we can respect, even if the free-to-paid transition could be smoother.

 Compared to alternatives like Freetrade (which is a full brokerage rather than a tracker) or Yahoo Finance (free but ad-heavy), Stock Events occupies a useful middle ground: focused, clean, and genuinely informative.
 For what you get, especially the dividend data, it offers strong value if you are willing to pay for Pro or can work within the free limits.